Table Of Contents

 Akamai’s Linode Kubernetes Engine (LKE) provides fully managed container orchestration in the cloud.
 It is one of the simplest hosted Kubernetes platforms on the market for microservices and modern containerized applications.
 Setting up, provisioning, and administering your clusters takes a few clicks.

 Linode, like most modern container orchestration tools, is built on Kubernetes.
 This makes it highly portable and extensible.
-It also integrates with a lot of Kubernetes-compatible tools.
+It also integrates with many Kubernetes-compatible tools.
 For example, LKE supports Rancher, Helm Charts, and Operators.

-It now offers a high availability control plane (API, etcd, scheduler, and resource controllers), continuously backs up your clusters’ metadata (including automated recovery), and simplified pricing.
+It now offers a high-availability control plane (API, etcd, scheduler, and resource controllers), continuously backs up your clusters’ metadata (including automated recovery), and offers simplified pricing.
 Then again, you may want to check if the service is available in your region first.

 15. Volcano – Open-source batch solution on top of Kubernetes

 Volcano’s powerful and versatile batch scheduling capabilities include gang and query scheduling, job- and namespace-based fair share, and reservation and backfill.
-It also provides a variety of capabilities, like job lifecycle management, command line, multi-cluster scheduling, job view, data management, and hardware acceleration.
+It also provides a variety of capabilities, including job lifecycle management, command-line interface, multi-cluster scheduling, job view, data management, and hardware acceleration.

 Note: Helios is a Docker orchestration solution that helps deploy and manage containers across multiple servers.
 It provides an HTTP API and a command-line client to communicate with your container servers.
-Spotify built Helios but archived it after Kubernetes and other orchestration tools became popular.
+Spotify built Helios but later archived it after Kubernetes and other orchestration tools gained popularity.
 It currently accepts bug fixes but not new features.

 What Next: Control Your Containerized And Non-Containerized App Costs With Cloud Cost Intelligence

-Using containerized applications and microservices is a smart move for modern applications.
+Utilizing containerized applications and microservices is a strategic approach for modern applications.
 Both architectures are highly scalable, resilient, and fast.
-These same characteristics can, however, cause your cloud costs to spiral out of control.
+These same characteristics, however, can cause your cloud costs to spiral out of control.

 However, most container orchestration tools do not provide cost management and optimization features.
 The few dashboards that provide usage and cost metrics do not map costs to specific people, processes, or products.